arceuzvx/Financial-Wellness-Tracker/README.md

 ## Key Features in Detail

-### CSV Download
+### Calendar Download
-- Export your financial plan as a CSV file
+- Export your financial plan as a calendar
-- Customize the filename before downloading
+- View tasks organized by day
-- Includes all plan details, tips, and financial metrics
+- Color-coded by task category (awareness, habit, action)

-### Marble UI Theme
+### Cosmic Galaxy Theme
-- Elegant marble-inspired design with subtle gradients
+- Beautiful pastel galaxy-inspired design with animated cosmic dust
-- Light and dark mode support
+- Light and dark mode support with automatic theme detection
 - Smooth animations and transitions
 - Glass-like card effects with backdrop-filter